xk4rimx/akinator-login/README.md

 ## Overview

 The login system uses a binary search-like algorithm to quickly guess usernames, usually within just 5 questions.
-It’s a fresh spin on the traditional login process, keeping it both functional and intriguing.
+It's a fresh spin on the traditional login process, keeping it both functional and intriguing.

 ## Key Features